How to Protect and Monetize Your Videos With Youtube Content ID

 When your videos are uploaded, YouTube scans them into their huge database and compares them to content submitted by other content providers.
 Whenever there is a match, i.e. someone has uploaded a video that includes your material, you decide on the appropriate action to take.
 YouTube issues the offending party a Content ID claim, and you do one or several of the following:

 - Block a whole video from being viewed: As a copyright owner, you have the ability to block offending videos in specific countries or worldwide.
 Keep in mind that a global ban can affect the account standing of the offender, and limit that person's access to certain YouTube features.
 If you don't want your videos shared for any reason, this is a viable option.

 Note: blocking can be platform-specific as well.
 For example, you can choose to block these videos from appearing on mobile devices, while leaving their availability through other applications and computers alone.

 - Monetize the video by running ads against it: It's only fair that you monetize videos with your material, at least until they are deleted or retired.
 You may even choose to leave these videos alone if you earn a steady income from them (see statistics below).
 If people want to repost your videos, get more traffic, and earn you more money - all the power to them!

-- Track the video’s viewership statistics: In special circumstances, you may conclude that the extra views from unauthorized use of your video material is of net benefit.
+- Track the video’s viewership statistics: In special circumstances, you may conclude that the extra views from unauthorized use of your video material are of net benefit.
 Use YouTube analytics to help you decide on the best course of action.
 Again, if other people are going to help you spread your marketing content and reach more people - then why not?

 Eligibility for YouTube Content ID Use